pibooth/pibooth-picture-template/README.rst

  |step2_2|   Resize the rectangle to fit the desired size.
 The rectangle can
              overflow the border of the page to make design effects.
 Up to 4 rectangles can be drawn.

+ |step2_3|   The captures placeholders shall be numbered (1 to 4) to define the
+             captures to be placed inside.
+Colored shapes give a better overview of the layout but they are not rendered on the final picture.
 ===========  ==================================================================

 Step 3: placeholder for texts